-The Central Highlands Children and Youth Area Partnership brings together State and Local Government, community organisations and local communities to improve outcomes for vulnerable children and young people in the area.
-The partnership involves a whole of government, non-government and interested community representatives wanting to address historically low school retention and completion rates across the region including Moorabool.
-The partnership focuses on improving outcomes in two areas; learning and development from cradle to career and; safe and supportive homes and families.
+The Central Highlands Children and Youth Area Partnership bring together State and Local Government, community organisations and local communities to improve outcomes for vulnerable children and young people in the area.
+The partnership involves a whole of government, non-government and interested community representative wanting to address historically low school retention and completion rates across the region including Moorabool.
+The partnerships focus on improving outcomes in two areas; Learning and development from cradle to career and Safe and supportive homes and families.